-First of all, we must understand that the size is not the only difference between these tires.
-In addition to size, tire manufacturers attribute other features to 225/ 245/ 265" tires to make them different.
-This refers in particular to tire and sidewall height, tire width, resistance to additional load, rolling resistance, grip, traction, and comfort.
-With that said, drivers should pay attention not only to tire size but also to all these additional aspects when it comes to a set of new tires.
+Yes, there are several differences between these tire sizes, which include: sidewall height, tire width, resistance to additional load, rolling resistance, grip, traction, and comfort.
+Drivers should pay attention not only to tire size but also to all these additional aspects when it comes to a set of new tires.

-Below, we have illustrated an infographic that will help you better understand the differences between 225, 245, and 265-inch tires respectively.
-The size entails the modification of the other aspects mentioned above.
 For example, going from a size of 225 to 265 inches, you can expect a higher rolling resistance, which means less efficient fuel consumption.
 In other words, the performance of these tires is generally different even if the size difference is not very big.
-Take a look at the infographic below to create a clearer picture, after which we will talk in more detail about each aspect.
+Take a look at the infographic below to create a clearer picture:

 Tire Height (Aspect Ratio)